SQL Server Management Studio Backup Database Guide

 Method 1.
 Create a SQL backup task with GUI

-In Microsoft SQL Server Management Studio, the easiest way to backup database is using the backup GUI.
+To use Microsoft SQL Server Management Studio backup database, the easiest way is using the backup GUI.

 1. Launch SSMS and connect to your instance.
 Right-click the database you want to back up in Object Explorer, choose Tasks > Back Up.